Jobs in the media: what options do you have?

 There are a lot of companies around the country that offer design or advertising apprenticeships and will publicly list their vacancies on job sites.
 Consider your options and decide whether you want to try for a competitive design or advertising scheme at one of the big media outlets mentioned above or apply through your local jobs boards for a role with a smaller employer.

 Budding photographers can also apply for apprenticeships with major employers, but locally-run studios and individuals may also seek assistants or trainees.
-The apprenticeship normally starts with a lot shadowing (observation) and carrying equipment before you’re allowed to get behind the lens.
+The apprenticeship normally starts with a lot of shadowing (observation) and carrying equipment before you’re allowed to get behind the lens.